60eokk/2024election/README.md

 NEED TO SORT OUT THE RESULTS!, IT IS NOT ORGANIZED

 Should I start making changes to this code to do more? or should I start making the same function for other websites?

+# NEW METHOD!
+instead of choosing the keywords by myself, I will check for all the keywords in the article related to presidents and then from there, list the keywords (most used) from top to bottom.
+THIS will be the keyword to election winner!